U.S. willing to share airwaves with commercial users

-WASHINGTON (Reuters) - The government is willing to share some of its airwaves with wireless service providers to help them meet increasing demand for services such as mobile Web surfing.
+WASHINGTON, March 27 (Reuters) - The U.S. government is willing to share some of its airwaves with wireless service providers to help them meet increasing demand for services such as mobile Web surfing.

 The proposal made on Tuesday, would give wireless companies access to another 95 megahertz of spectrum - almost 20 percent of the target set by the Obama administration for freeing up airwaves for broadband use.